-\subsection{Generative process for synthetic data in Section \ref{sec:synthetic}}
+\subsection{Generative Process for Synthetic Data in Section \ref{sec:synthetic}}

 We use Barabasi-Albert random graph generating algorithm \cite{cond-mat-0106096} to sample a random graph $(\set{V},\set{E})$ with $|\set{V}| = n$ nodes.
 Barabasi-Albert graphs have similar structure to several natural and human-made systems such as social networks, world wide web, citation networks etc \cite{dorogovtsev2003evolution}.
 For each unit $i \in \set{V}$, we define three attribute: age, income and vaccine (a binary attribute indicating whether that unit was vaccinated or not).
 We use the following data generative process: $age_i \sim Uniform(21,99)$, $income_i \sim Uniform(20,60) + Normal\left(\frac{age_i}{50},5^2 \right)$, $vaccine_i \sim Bernoulli(1/2)$.
 The potential outcome under placebo, $infect_i(0)$, is a function of individual's income, average income of her neighbors in the social network, membership in a 3-clique, and a mean zero Gaussian noise with variance $\sigma^2$.
 The potential outcome under vaccination, $infect_i(1)$, is constant and equals $0.1$.
 Thus, the true effect modifiers are the income of the individual, average income of her neighbors in the social network and membership in a 3-clique.
-We define $\epsilon_i \sim \mathcal{N}(0,\sigma^2)$, $p_i = expit ( 200-income_i -4 (\frac{\sum_{j\in\set{N}(i)} income_{j}}{|\set{V}[\set{N}(i)]|} + 4triangle_i + \epsilon_i ))$, $infect_i(0) = Bernoulli(p_i)$, and $infect_i(1) = Bernoulli(\frac{1}{10})$.
-We generated the synthetic data keeping real world dynamics in mind, i.e. higher income individuals can potentially work from home which will reduce their chances of being infected by SARS-Cov-2 virus.
+We define $\epsilon_i \sim \mathcal{N}(0,\sigma^2)$, \begin{footnotesize}

+\end{footnotesize} $infect_i(0) = Bernoulli(p_i)$, and $infect_i(1) = Bernoulli(\frac{1}{10})$.
+We generated the synthetic data keeping real world dynamics in mind, i.e., higher income individuals can potentially work from home which will reduce their chances of being infected by SARS-Cov-2 virus.
 Similarly, if the social connections of an individual have high income, then it will reduce their chances of exposure to the virus.
 Lastly, if an individual is not part of a 3-clique then they are less likely to meet an individual, which will further reduce the chances of infection.
-We assume that post-infection an every individual in the population has an equal chances of getting infected which is a small non-zero probability.
+We assume that post-infection, every individual in the population has an equal chance of getting infected which is a small non-zero probability.